Information Technology Architect

 - general business and project management experience.

-IT architects spend a lot of time using computers, so it's important that they know how to use computer equipment properly to avoid occupational overuse syndrome (OOS).
+IT architects spend a lot of time using computers, so they need to know how to use computer equipment properly to avoid occupational overuse syndrome (OOS).

 Find out more about training